questdb/questdb.io/blog/2021-05-05-questdb-release-6-0-tsbs-benchmark.md

 present today is built from scratch.
 It took over 9 months to come to fruition and adds a further 65k lines of code to the project.

-Here's what we built, why we made it, what we learned along the way, and benchmarks comparing other open-source time series databases.
+Here's what we built, why we built it, what we learned along the way, and benchmarks comparing QuestDB to InfluxDB, ClickHouse and TimescaleDB.

 ## The problem with out-of-order data